lady-h-world/My_Garden/reading_pages/param_tuning_5.md

 Looking at all these experiments, FLAML appears to be better overall.
 However, it doesn't mean Optuna is worse in every aspect.

-In the code of Optuna experiment, you may have noticed that Lady H. generated some visualization, which provides more insights of Optuna's hyperparameter tuning.
+In the code, you may have noticed that Lady H. generated some visualization, which provides more insights of Optuna's hyperparameter tuning.
 For example,

 * Parameter importance plot shows an overall view of the parameters' impact on model's validation performance.